geoffwhittington/meshtastic-matrix-relay/docs/DOCKER.md

 - **Benefits**: Full control, local modifications, development, latest features
 - **Best for**: Developers, contributors, users who want customization

-#### Option A: With Make (recommended)
+#### Option A: With Make (from cloned repository)

-If you've cloned the repository, use the convenient Make commands:
+If you've cloned the repository locally, use the convenient Make commands:

 ```bash
 make setup    # Copy config, .env, and docker-compose.yaml, then opens editor